with-a-k/pairin-interview-project/readme.md

 #### Limitations
  - The app must be built as a web app only with no backend code.
- - You should mock all calls to the server and use fake data.
+ - You should store users' responses to be recollected when they sign back in.
  - It should be responsive.

 ## Requirements